-The TPS543820E operates in forced continuous-conduction mode (FCCM) throughout normal operation.
+The TPS543320 operates in forced continuous-conduction mode (FCCM) throughout normal operation.

-7.4.2 Discontinuous Conduction Mode during Soft Start
+7.4.2 Discontinuous Conduction Mode During Soft Start

 During soft start, the converter operates in discontinuous conduction mode (DCM) during the first 16 PWM cycles.
-During this time, a zero-cross detect comparator is used to turn off the low-side MOSFET when the current reaches zero amps.
-This prevents the discharge of any pre-biased conditions on the output.
+During this time, a zero-cross detect comparator is used to turn off the low-side MOSFET when the current reaches zero amps, which prevents the discharge of any prebiased conditions on the output.
 After 16 cycles of DCM, the converter enters FCCM mode.